dcharb78/ufrf_comprehensive_package/README.md

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.

+## AI Training Notice
+This content is protected from AI training and crawling.
+Please respect the copyright and licensing terms.